Mentor 3 Light

 Flying the Mentor 3

-Mentor 2 pilots will immediately feel familiar with its successor: The Mentor 3 offers the same level of stability, compactness and precision.
+Mentor 2 pilots will immediately feel familiar with its successor: The Mentor 3 offers the same level of stability, robustness and precision.

-The brake pressure got smaller and the cornering ability has improved.
+The brake pressure got less and the turning ability has improved.
 The Mentor 3 can be piloted more relaxed and even more efficiently in thermals than its predecessor.
-The feedback the pilot receives is softer, yet very precise.
+The feedback the pilot receives is gentler, yet very precise.

 The outstanding stability across the entire speed range stayed the same, just with a significantly better glide ratio and with a slightly improved top-end speed.

-The DHV also confirmed, that the statistical accident analysis shows a very small number of Mentor 2 incidents, based on the number of sold gliders.
+The DHV also confirmed that the statistical accident analysis shows a very small number of Mentor 2 incidents, based on the number of gliders sold.

 One reason for the high level of safety is the very small aspect ratio.
-This leads to an easy handling behaviour as well as to a considerable safety advantage in the case of a big collapse: The gliders' reaction is more managable and the risk of a cravatte is reduced.
+This leads to easy handling behaviour as well as a considerable safety advantage in the case of a big collapse: the glider's reaction is more manageable and the risk of a cravat is reduced.

-The basic design (planform, aspect ratio, curvature, airfoil, ...) wasn't changed on the Mentor 3.
-Accordingly, our tests in bumpy air showed the same stability and even slightly more damping of turbulences.
-We are confident, that the Mentor 3 will continue the legacy of the Mentor 2 as a safe and predictable high-level B glider.
+The basic design (planform, aspect ratio, curvature, airfoil, etc.) wasn't changed on the Mentor 3.
+Accordingly, our tests in bumpy air showed the same stability and even slightly more damping of turbulence.
+We are confident that the Mentor 3 will continue the legacy of the Mentor 2 as a safe and predictable high-level B glider.

-The sheer glide performance of a glider is important.
-But what really matters is the usability of the performance potential in practical conditions.
+Glide performance is important.
+But what really matters is the usability of the performance potential in actual conditions.

-Pilots need a wing, they can rely on.
+Pilots need a wing they can rely on.
 They need a very stable wing as well as a comfortable level of damping.
-This finally leads to the "overall performance" which made the Mentor 2 so successful.
+This ultimately leads to the "overall performance" which made the Mentor 2 so successful.

-The Mentor 3 doesn't just have a better glide ratio. (increased by 0.6 across the whole speed range) We also managed to relieve the pilot with a better handling behaviour and with a slightly higher level of damping.
-We think that this makes it even easier to use the gliders high performance.
+The Mentor 3 doesn't just have a better glide ratio (increased by 0.6 across the whole speed range), we also managed to provide the pilot with better handling behaviour and with a slightly higher level of damping.
+We think that this makes it even easier to use the glider's high performance.

 Technical changes compared to Mentor 2

-- Optimized stabilo: The shape of the stabilo is crucial for a gliders performance.
-We did some small changes which significantly reduced the drag.
+- Optimised stabilo: The shape of the stabilo is crucial for a gliders performance.
+We made some small changes which significantly reduced the drag.

-- New shape of the leading edge and the of the intakes: The design of the intake determines the internal pressure, which is decisive for a gliders characteristics. (for example for the stability) We tried many different shapes (first in computer simulation, then in flight tests) until we were finally able to improve this part of the wing as well.
+- New shape of the leading edge and the intakes: the design of the intake determines the internal pressure, which determines a glider's characteristics (for example for the stability).
+We tried many different shapes (first in computer simulation, then in flight tests) until we were finally able to improve this part of the wing as well.

 further information about the pilot's profile